Bulk-Loader im Vergleich: Vor- und Nachteile beliebter Modelle

 Disadvantages:

-• No counter – Estimate frame count via crank revolutions [7][16]
+• No counter – estimate frame count via crank turns [7][16]

-• Felt light slider can catch dust and cause scratches [9][22]
+• Felt light shutter can catch dust and cause scratches [9][22]

-• Plastic housing prone to fractures in falls [3][9]
+• Plastic housing prone to breakage from drops [3][9]

 Buy at Kamerastore.

-Watson models (100/66): Classic sheet metal loader with side crank
+Watson models (100/66): Classic metal loader with side crank

 Vintage Burke & James Watson 35mm Bulk Film Loader Bakelite Model 66B - Picture 1 of 8